prakriti0502/netflix-gpt/README.md

         - If the user is not logged-in, redirect /browse to login page, and vice-versa.
     - unsubscribed to the onAuthStateChanged callback.
     - Add hardcoded values to constants file.
+    - Register for TMDB api & create an app, and get access token.
+    - Get data from TMDB now playing movie list api.

 ## Features
     1. Login/Sign-up